temnoregg/hostel/readme.txt

 == Installation ==

+= Installation =

-1. Unzip the contents and upload the entire `namaste` directory to the `/wp-content/plugins/` directory
+1. Unzip the contents and upload the entire `hostel` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to "Hostel" in your menu and manage the plugin

+= Getting Started =

+1. Go to Hostel link in your admin menu to manage your rooms and rates
+2. Use the shortcodes to install a list of your rooms or to add the booking code to a post or page where you have described your rooms
+3. Set up unavailable dates if you have such

 == Frequently Asked Questions ==